release notes inspiration

 Relevant and Useful

-If your app is for buying used cars, and you release a new feature that allows people to get text message updates if their preferred car model, make, and year pop up in their area, then that’s incredibly relevant!
+If your app is for buying used cars, and you release a new feature that allows people to get text message updates if their preferred car model, make, and year pop up in their area, that’s incredibly relevant!

 If they see a notification about this update, they will likely engage with it.